philipperemy/keract/README.md

 ### Inputs
 - `model` is a `keras.models.Model` object
 - `x` a numpy array to feed to the model as input.
 In the case of multi-input, `x` is of type List.
-We use the same Keras convention (as used in predict, fit...).
+We use the Keras convention (as used in predict, fit...).

 ### Output
 - A dictionary containing the activations for each layer of `model` for the input `x`: